2018 Lafayette Leopards football team

-The 2018 Lafayette Leopards football team represented Lafayette College in the 2018 NCAA Division I FCS football season.
-The Leopards were led by second-year head coach John Garrett and played their home games at Fisher Stadium.
-They were a member of the Patriot League.
-They finished the season 3–8, 2–4 in Patriot League play to finish in a three-way tie for fourth place.
+The 2018 Lafayette Leopards football team represented Lafayette College as member of the Patriot League during the 2018 NCAA Division I FCS football season.
+Led by second-year head coach John Garrett, the Leopards compiled an overall record of 3–8 with a mark of 2–4 in conference play, placing in a three-way tie for fourth in the Patriot League.
+Lafayette played home games at Fisher Field in Easton, Pennsylvania.

-Previous season

-The Leopards finished the 2017 season 3–8, 3–3 in Patriot League play to finish in a three-way tie for third place.